6 Best Eventtech for January 2026

 Risk Factors

-• Negative ROIC -10.7% indicates capital inefficiency
+• Negative ROIC indicates capital is not yet generating positive returns

 Stock #3: CTS Corporation (CTS)